 Content Critical Thinking Communication Identify, describe, and explain the basic concepts, theories and terminology of natural science and the scientific method within the subject area.
-Identify, describe, and explain the major scientific developments within the subject area and the impacts on society and the environment.
-Identify, describe, and explain relevant processes that govern biological and physical systems within the subject area.
-Formulate empirically- testable hypotheses derived from the study of physical processes or living things within the subject area.
-Apply logical reasoning skills effectively through scientific criticism and argument within the subject area.
-Apply techniques of discovery and critical thinking effectively to solve experiments and to evaluate outcomes Communicate scientific findings clearly and effectively using oral, written and/or graphic forms.
+Identify, describe, and explain the major scientific Formulate empirically- testable hypotheses derived from the study of physical processes or living things within the subject area.
+Apply logical reasoning skills effectively through scientific criticism and Communicate scientific findings clearly and effectively using oral, written and/or graphic forms.
 Write effectively in several forms, such as research papers and laboratory reports.